dituals/dituals.github.io/README.md

-Thank you for visiting my site.
+# This is Anarres

-This is a test.
+Find the license here.